Titanium(III) iodide

 Titanium(III) iodide is an inorganic compound with the formula TiI3.
 It is a dark violet solid that is insoluble in solvents, except upon decomposition.

 Preparation and structure

 Titanium(III) iodide can be prepared by reaction of titanium with iodine:

 It can also be obtained by reduction of TiI4, e.g., with aluminium.

 In terms of its structure, the compound exists as a polymer of face-sharing octahedra.
-Above 323 K, the Ti---Ti spacing are equal, but below that temperature, the material undergoes a phase transition.
+Above 323 K, the Ti---Ti spacings are equal, but below that temperature, the material undergoes a phase transition.
 In the low temperature phase, the Ti---Ti contacts are alternating short and long.
 The low temperature structure is similar to that of molybdenum tribromide.